astur/icrawler/README.md

     - `agentRandom` - if `true` use random 'User-Agent' from list for every request; if `false` after each error use new 'User-Agent' from list.
 Defaults to `true`.
 If `user_agent` is not array - `agentRandom` option will be ignored.
     - `init` - `function (needle, log, callback)` for preparing cookies and headers for crawling.
 Must run `callback(err)` if errors or `callback(null, cookies, headers)` if success.
     - `save` - `function (tasks, results)` for saving crawler state (tasks in queue and already prepared results).
+    - `results` - results saved by `save` for continue crawling after crash or manual break.
 - **`parse`** - page-parsing `function(url, $, _, res)` , that runs for every crawled page and gets this params:
     - `url` - url of parsed page
     - `$` - jQuery-like (`cheerio` powered) object for html page or parsed object for `json`